-"Exchange Act of 1934, as amended.
+"Exchange Act" means the Securities Exchange Act of 1934, as amended.

 "Exercise Price" means, with respect to a Stock Appreciation Right, the amount established by the Committee in the Award Agreement which is to be subtracted from the Fair Market Value on the date of exercise in order to determine the amount of the payment to be made to the Participant, as further described in Section 6.02(i).